 This course explores the central concepts of finance.
 Topics include strategic consideration, economic analysis, provision and acquisition of funds, financial tools and theories, leveraged transactions, hybrid securities, mergers and acquisitions.
-Prerequisite: ACCT110 and MATH110 construction, and portfolio performance evaluation.
-In addition, a global perspective is emphasized as well as duration analysis and immunization.
-Interest rate derivative securities and their application in assetliability management.
-Prerequisite: FIN230
+Prerequisite: ACCT110 and MATH110

-FIN310 - Investment Analysis and Portfolio Management 3 Credits
+FIN310 - Investment Analysis and Portfolio Management

-This course introduces the various developments in investment theory and the principles of valuation.
+This introduces the course various developments in investment theory and the principles of valuation.
 Students learn how to examine fixed-income securities, equity securities. and derivative securities.
 Theories, principles, and techniques of portfolio management are covered.
-The topics include the portfolio investment process, asset allocation, portfolio
+The topics include the portfolio investment process, allocation, portfolio asset construction, and portfolio performance evaluation.
+In addition, a global perspective is emphasized as well as duration analysis and immunization, Interest rate derivative securities and their application in assetliability management.
+Prerequisite: FIN230